bluebird75/luaunit/doc/index.rst

 1. Increasing LuaUnit version
 2. Improving or breaking LuaUnit output

-This a good place to start looking if you see failures occuring.
+This a good place to start looking if you see failures occurring.

 Annexes
 ********